-In 2023, our Student Achievement Goal continues to seek that all students achieve their optimal academic results based on their diverse learning needs.
-To achieve this, the following Key Improvement Strategies will be implemented:
+In 2024, our Student Achievement Goal continues to seek that all students achieve their optimal academic results based on their diverse learning needs.
+To achieve this, the following Key Improvement Strategies to be implemented:

-- Professional Learning and implementation of the Collaborative Coaching Model with a major focus of Literacy (Writing) and a minor focus of Mathematics (Number). - Exploration and implementation of the new K-2 Curriculum in Maths and English. - Exploration and implementation of the InitiaLit Program in Kindergarten, Year 1 and Year 2. - Continue Professional Learning Meetings utilising "Quick Wins" approach utilising the analyse, plan, act and review framework. - Review and evaluate the use of assessment tools and utilise this data to meet student learning needs. - Leadership team to support best practice through classroom visits/feedback, co-teaching and monitoring of programs for quality. - Implement the Response To Intervention (RTI) Model for Learning Support across the school.

-The school will continue to embed a culture of continual improvement in 2023 with the introduction of a collaborative coaching initiative through CSBB.
-This initiative will work hand in glove with the professional learning and subsequent work already completed in 2021 and 2022 with Dr. Linda Bendikson and the CSBB Leadership through the embedding of a collaborative continuous improvement cycle- utilising the analyse, plan, act and review framework.

--Professional learning on and implementation of the Continuous Improvement Cycle as a tool for reflective practice of teachers.
+- Continuation of the Collaborative Coaching Model with a major focus of Literacy (Writing). - Implementation of the new Curriculum in Maths and English. - Implementation of the InitiaLit Program in Kindergarten, Year 1 and Year 2. - Review and evaluate the use of assessment tools and utilise this data to meet student learning needs. - Leadership team to support best practice through classroom visits/feedback, coteaching - and monitoring of programs for quality. - The continued use of the Response To Intervention (RTI) Model for Learning Support across the school. - The school will continue to seek a culture of continual improvement in 2024 through the collaborative coaching initiative utilising the analyse, plan, act and review framework. - Embedding of the Continuous Improvement Cycle as a tool for reflective practice of teachers.

-Considerable professional learning will accompany the introduction of Collaborative Coaching to our school.
 Extensive resources will be provided for teams of teachers to meet with their Collaborative Coach on a weekly basis to analyse data, make strategic learning plans for teachers to implement with the aim to positively impact student learning outcomes.
 The collaborative work involves teachers and leaders working together in systematic way to analyse and impact professional practice to improve individual and collective results.
+By aligning teaching practices with scientific insights into learning, teachers can create more effective and efficient learning experiences for their students.